-A TEE may also be terminated by a hard reset of the device.
-In this case, all CCU state is cleared and the IPU reverts to normal mode.
-When it comes out of reset, prior to re-enabling the host links, the ICU scrubs tile memory to ensure that any secrets left over from a previous execution are erased before the host re-gains access to the device.
+A TEE may be abnormally terminated due to a hard reset of the device.
+In such a scenario, the IPU reverts to normal mode and all CCU state is cleared.
+When the IPU comes out of reset, prior to reenabling the host links, the ICU is programmed to scrub tile memory to ensure that any secrets left over from a previous execution are erased before the host re-gains access to the device.